Loading...

 Bacterial Source of Kidney Infection

-A deeper understanding of Kidney Physiology and Function scan explain why untreated UTIs lead to more serious infections like pyelonephritis
+Kidney Physiology and Function explains why untreated UTIs lead to more serious infections like pyelonephritis.

-Fever, back pain, and nausea are common symptoms of a developing kidney infection rather than just an untreated UTI.
+• Fever, back pain, and nausea are common symptoms of a developing kidney infection.
 These symptoms may indicate that the infection has progressed from the bladder to the kidneys.

-What are the Signs and Symptoms of Kidney Infection?
+What are the signs and symptoms of a kidney infection?

 The symptoms of kidney infection include: